-Upon confirmation of a serious medical emergency, extreme weather conditions (such as an approaching tornado or hurricane), chemical spills or release of hazardous gases, bomb threats, civil unrest or rioting, fire or explosion, the presence of an armed campus intruder, or other emergency that poses an immediate threat to or creates a dangerous condition for the campus, the CIRMT Leader will immediately notify the campus community using the CAU Emergency Notification System.
-The CIRMT Leader, Director of Marketing and Communications and the Chief of the Department of Public Safety will collaborate to determine the content of the notification, depending on the nature of the situation.
+Upon confirmation of a serious medical emergency, extreme weather conditions (such as an approaching tornado or hurricane), chemical spills or release of hazardous gases, bomb threats, civil unrest or rioting, fire or explosion, the presence of an armed campus intruder, or other emergency that poses an immediate threat to or creates a dangerous condition for the campus, the Chief of police or designee will immediately notify the campus community using the CAU Emergency Notification System.
+The Chief of the Department of Public Safety will determine the content of the notification, depending on the nature of the situation and any follow up information will follow if stated in the original notification.